opencontainers/distribution-spec/spec.md

 ### Workflow Categories

 #### Pull
-The process of pulling an image centers around retrieving these two components.
-An "image" is a combination of a JSON manifest and individual layer files.
+The process of pulling an artifact centers around retrieving these two components.
+An "artifact" is a combination of a JSON manifest and individual layer files.

-The first step in pulling an image is to retrieve the manifest.
+The first step in pulling an artifact is to retrieve the manifest.

 ##### Pulling manifests